metalibm/axf/README.md

 ### Note on error bound
 The bound on the approximation error listed in `approx_error` under the field `value` is not a target but a realization: an AXF description is only valid if the absolute value of the approximation error of the described scheme is less than or equal to the listed value.

+Currently AXF only supports the description of a single error type per approximation: it is not possible to list both absolute and relative error bounds.

 ### Simple Polynomial approximation